vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 ### ICP DAS U-7560M

-The U-7500 series comes with an OPC UA interface for supereasy connectivity and brings 6 inputs and 6 outputs.
-It also supports MQTT but when OPC UA is available prefererring OPC UA over MQTT is a smart choice.
+The U-7500 series comes with an OPC UA interface for super easy connectivity.
+It has 6 inputs and 6 outputs.
+It also supports MQTT, but OPC UA is preferable to MQTT if both are available.

 Estimated cost: 176 EUR